A letter to prospective lab members

 What can UC Davis offer you?
 The UC Davis graduate programs in Ecology and Environmental Sciences consistently rank among the top in the world, and the University regularly attracts top scientists from around the world to present seminars.
 Your exposure to cutting-edge science here would be hard to beat.
 I am a member of the Population Biology Graduate Group, the Graduate Group in Ecology which has many areas of emphasis including Ecological Genomics, Physiological Ecology, Marine Ecology, and Ecotoxicology, and a member of the Pharmacology and Toxicology Graduate Group, the Integrative Genetics and Genomics Graduate Group, and the new Coastal and Marine Sciences Institute.
 I have students from different groups, and all groups offer outstanding training where you have access to a diverse group of world-class biology faculty.
 The department-independent structure of the UC Davis graduate programs facilitates cross-disciplinary interactions.
 This is good for students since you can organize a very diverse and robust dissertation committee, and you can choose from a wide variety of excellent courses to firm up your training in a diversity of specialties.
 We have excellent infrastructure for genetics and genomics research, which in addition to equipment in our lab includes access to the world-class UC Davis Genome Center.

 Are we a good fit?
 Between this letter and the rest of the webpage, you probably have some idea of what working here would be like.
 But impressions in written words are never the same as back-and-forth interactions.
 So if you’re still interested, and believe you would be a strong candidate, please contact me.
-When you do, please include information about your experiences and interests (questions, animals, techniques).
-Also include your GPA and GRE scores, which are useful in evaluating your likelihood of being awarded a fellowship.
+When you do, please include your CV and information about your experiences and interests (questions, animals, techniques).
 Furthermore, you should feel free to contact current students and staff to ask questions about life in the lab.

 Once again, thanks for your interest and all the best in your future endeavors!